amazon-ion/ion-docs/_books/ion-1-1/src/modules/system_module.md

 ```

 Produces a non-null, unannotated string containing the concatenated content produced by the arguments.
-Nulls (of any type) and annotations are discarded.
+Nulls (of any type) are forbidden.
+Any annotations on the arguments are discarded.

 #### `make_symbol`